dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

 <figure>
 	<a href="/images/mammal/bar1.png"><img src="/images/mammal/bar1.png"></a>
 </figure>
-Bats are the most popular guys in collections.
+Bats are the most popular guys in collections and the US is the winner.

 {% highlight css %}
 ### bar graph by country and order collected